1.3.2 Bylaws of the Board of Trustees

 Section 8: Audit Committee

-The Audit Committee shall be charged with recommending to the board each year the independent public accountants to be selected by the board to examine the books and records of the College for that year; to determine the planned audit scope with the auditors; to study and review the results of the auditors’ examination, including financial statements, opinions, comments and recommendations made by the auditors; to review with administrative officers and the independent auditors, current accounting policies or proposed changes to same; make a report and recommendation to the Board of Trustees at the first available meeting after receipt of the auditors’ report; to review conflict of interest policies and reported conflict of interests by board members, the president and vice-presidents; and to assess the adequacy of internal controls, risk management systems and compliance with applicable legal and regulatory requirements.
-The committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.
+The Audit Committee shall be charged with recommending to the board each year the independent auditors to be selected by the board to examine the books and records of the College for that year; to determine the planned audit scope with the auditors; to study and review the results of the auditors’ examination, including financial statements, opinions, comments and recommendations made by the auditors; to review with administrative officers and the independent auditors, current accounting policies or proposed changes to same; make a report and recommendation to the Board of Trustees at the first available meeting after receipt of the auditors’ report; to review conflict of interest policies and reported conflicts of interests disclosed in accordance with such policies; and to assess the adequacy of internal controls, and to provide oversight of the College enterprise risk management system to ensure the College has an effective approach to identifying and managing risk including compliance with applicable legal and regulatory requirements, identifying strategic risks for full board review, and assignment of the oversight of risk mitigation to the appropriate board committees.
+The Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.
 Audit Committee Charter.

 Section 9: Investment Committee